List of characters in the Mahabharata: Agni

-Agni is the Hindu god of fire.
-In the Vana Parva, sage Markandeya told the story of Agni's marriage.

-In the Khandava-daha Parva, Agni in disguise approaches Krishna and Arjuna seeking sufficient food for gratification of his hunger and expressed his desire to consume the forest of Khandava protected by Indra for the sake of Takshaka, the chief of the Nagas.
-Aided by Krishna and Arjuna, Agni consumes the Khandava Forest.
-Later, as a boon, Arjuna got all his weapons from Indra and also the bow, Gandiva, from Varuna.

 Alambusha

-Alambusha was a Rakshasa and younger brother of Baka and Kirmira.
+Alambusha was a Rakshasa.
 In the Kurukshetra War, he fought from the Kaurava side.
-During the war, he killed Iravan, son of Pandava prince Arjuna.
-Later, Alambusha was killed by Bhima's son, Ghatotkacha.
+During the war, he defeated Iravan, son of Pandava prince Arjuna.
+Later on the 14th day of Kurukshetra war, Alambusha was killed by Bhima's son, Ghatotkacha.

 Alayudha

 He was a demon and friend of another demon named Alambusha.
 He and Alambusha were killed by Bhima's demon son Ghatotkacha during the Night war on the fourteenth day of the war.